 The Judging process is carried in three rounds:

 1. Judges are put into pairs and assigned a category and initially select x 10 nominations by assessing all the entries for their category and ensuring they meet the entry criteria.
 A shortlist of 10 are then agreed by the judging pair for each category.

 2. Phone interviews – a pair of judges are assigned a different category and arrange phone interviews with each of the 10 shortlisted nominees.
 From the interviews each judging pair select 3 finalists from the category they are assigned.

 3. The final judging phase will take place in the morning of Monday 21 February 2022 at the BHA offices, 75 High Holborn, London.
 Two judges will interview each finalist from a category they have not judged in the previous two rounds, with the judging panel then agreeing the winner from each category as well as the Employee of the Year.
 The winners and runners up will be announced and receive their prizes at an awards ceremony that evening.

 Previous winners come from a cross-section of small and large flat and jumps yards together with small and large stud farms.

 What is the British Horseracing Authority?

-The British Horseracing Authority is the regulatory body of the sport.
+The British Horseracing Authority is the regulatory and governing body of the sport.
 It governs, regulates and represents British Horseracing.
 It leads and co-ordinates activities to ensure the overall health, development and growth of the industry with welfare of its horses and people as its priority.